This post contains affiliate links and I may earn a commission if you make a purchase.

-Price protection through a credit card offers a reimbursement for the difference in price depending on how long between the purchase and the price drop.
+Price protection through a credit card offers reimbursement for the difference in price depending on how long between the purchase and the price drop.

 The downside here, if any, is that these price protection programs require you, the consumer, to be vigilant about watching for price drops after your purchase.

 You know as well as I do, we never do this.

-This probably explains why the credit card companies offer this.
-It’s a great way to promote the benefits of using their credit card and they don’t lose much since few people take advantage of the service.
+This probably explains why credit card companies offer this.
+It’s a great way to promote the benefits of using their credit card, and they don’t lose much since few people take advantage of the service.

-There’s a lot of fine print and rules that come with this protection, so before you start carelessly buying anything at any store, contact your credit card provider and make sure you understand the extent of which you are protected.
+There’s a lot of fine print and rules that come with this protection, so before you start carelessly buying anything at any store, contact your credit card provider and make sure you understand the extent to which you are protected.